ericmuckley/web-helpers/README.md

 # web-helpers

-helper functions used for frontend web design
+Helper functions and boilerplate code used for building simple frontend web applications with HTML, Bootstrap and Javascript.